Cloud DNS FAQ

 The Cloud DNS API currently supports the following record types:

-- SOA - you will not be able to create SOA records (as this is handled by the system) but you may modify TTL and email address
+Note: You will not be able to create SOA records (as this is handled by the system) but you may modify TTL and email address.

 The service supports DKIM and SPF records through formatting TXT records with custom attributes indicating the record type.
 We do not currently support the SPF RR type as defined in RFC 4408.